 My Russian ricotta cheese pancakes recipe makes syrniki or farmer’s cheese pancakes.
 Crunchy outside and fluffy within, these scrummy Russian pancakes are traditionally made with tvorog or farmer’s cheese.
 Hard to find outside Europe or Russian diaspora communities, I’ve long made syrniki with ricotta and they’re just as delicious.
 Serve piping hot with sour cream, jams or stewed or fresh fruit.

-These cheesy little pancakes weren’t eaten every day at my grandparents’ home – my baboushka would typically make me an omelette or porridge for breakfast – but when she wanted to spoil me, she’d make any one of the many types of pancakes and fritters that Russians love so much.
+These cheesy little pancakes weren’t eaten every day at my grandparents’ home – my baboushka would typically make me an omelette or porridge for breakfast – but when she wanted to spoil me, she’d make any one of the many types of Russian pancakes and fritters that Russians love so much.

 Russian Ricotta Cheese Pancakes Recipe for Syrniki or Farmer’s Cheese Pancakes